 Stroll through the flowering water meadows or out of town along the Thames; get a bus to Blenheim Palace or a train along the canal.
 Notorious for traffic jam nightmares, Oxford’s streets are often best negotiated on foot.
 Great Western Railway's direct trains travel from London Paddington to Oxford in as little as 48 minutes and there's no need for a car when you get there either.
-These itineraries include varied day trips by bus, train or even boat: a walking guide to the city’s highlights; some ideas for hiking (or biking) further afield.
+These itineraries include varied day trips by bus, train or even boat: a walking guide to the city’s highlights and some ideas for hiking (or biking) further afield.
 Oxford makes a great base for a car-free holiday.
 Scroll to the end of this feature for more tips on trains, buses, bikes and places to stay.

 1. Birds-eye views and hidden treasures

 There are already a ridiculous number of guide books to Oxford.
-Rather than try and replicate them – here is a highly selective survey of the city’s best views and visitor attractions.
+Rather than try and replicate them – here are just a few of the city’s best views and visitor attractions.

-- There are several towers offering panoramic views of Oxford and the countryside beyond: St Mary’s church, overlooking the iconic Radcliffe Camera, Carfax Tower at an ancient crossroads, with a view straight down the High Street, and the cupola on top of the Sheldonian Theatre with an aerial view of the neighbouring Bodleain Library.
-These all cost around £4.
+- Carfax Tower at an ancient crossroads, with a view straight down the High Street, is one of several towers offering panoramic views of Oxford and the countryside beyond.
+St Mary’s church, overlooks the iconic Radcliffe Camera and, nearby, the cupola on top of the Sheldonian Theatre has an aerial view of the neighbouring Bodleian Library.

-- Other beautiful city walks include the circuit around Christ Church meadows, from Folly Bridge to the Botanic Gardens, and along the Rivers Thames and Cherwell.
+- Beautiful city walks include the circuit around Christ Church meadows, from Folly Bridge to the Botanic Gardens, and along the Rivers Thames and Cherwell.
 You can even rent a punt or rowing boat from Folly or Magdalen Bridges and see the city from the water, or take a summer trip to Abingdon with Salter’s Steamers.